moonwitch/moonwitch.github.io/content/resume.md

 ### IT Skills
 * Operating systems
-    * Windows XP to 8 (Use and administration)
+    * Windows XP to 11 (Use and administration)
-    * Windows Server 2003 to 2012 (Use and administration)
+    * Windows Server 2003 to 2019 (Use and administration)
     * Mac OS (Desktop - Advanced use and administration)
-    * Linux and Unix (Distribution doesn't matter much, but I prefer Debian based or Red Hat based.)
-    * Android
+    * Linux - preferred distros are Arch or Red Hat based, but I can wing Debian just as well.
     * Cisco iOS - managed switch - basic use and understanding

 * Specific Software packages (Unless otherwise noted, skills include use and administration.)